-I recently had a conversation with an art teacher in which he said there was no such thing as a bad production of A Midsummer Night's Dream.
-He argued that the story is just so good it doesn't matter who is directing or how it's performed, you always come away having enjoyed yourself.
-I'm inclined to agree.
+I recently had a conversation with an art teacher in which I said there was no such thing as a bad production of A Midsummer Night's Dream.
+I argued that the story is so good it doesn't matter who is directing or how it's performed, you always come away having enjoyed yourself.
 I've seen many versions of AMND over the years and I've always come away thinking "that was decent".
 You'd have to really work hard to make AMND poorly.

 Hidden Figures, released in the UK this weekend, is very much the same.
-The story is so inspiring and heartwarming, it would't matter who made it.
-As it happens, the film really is great in its own right, but even if it hadn't been I'd probably still encourage you to see it, just because it's a story worth seeing.
+The story is so inspiring and heartwarming it would't matter who made it.
+As it happens, the film really is great in its own right, but even if it hadn't been I'd probably still encourage you to see it, just because it's a story worth hearing.

 If you've not come across the premise, Hidden Figures tells the true story of a group of black women working at NASA during the early sixties, mainly focusing on the real-life Katherine Goble (played by Taraji P Henson).
 This was a time when segregation was still a part of everyday life and women were actively discouraged from careers in STEM.
 These women were isolated in a way almost nobody else was.
 Discriminated against by white women because they were black, discriminated against by black men because they were women, and treated as essentially worthless by everyone else.
 You begin to realise how difficult it must have been to be a black woman in the 1960s (something I have very little experience of).